Canon T5i vs Panasonic GM1

-The physical size and weight of the Canon T5i and the Panasonic GM1 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon T5i and the Panasonic GM1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the T5i – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (59 percent) than the Canon T5i.
 Moreover, the GM1 is substantially lighter (65 percent) than the T5i.
 In this context, it is worth noting that neither the T5i nor the GM1 are weather-sealed.